12 Crypto Leverage Trading Strategies to Control Exposure

 If the answer is more than just a few you are not doing it the right way and you are not being as effective as you could.

-The reason why you should only trade less than a handful of digital currencies at the same time is that it’s going to be very difficult to keep track of what each coin is doing.
+The reason experienced traders limit themselves to a handful of digital currencies at the same time is that it’s going to be very difficult to keep track of what each coin is doing.

 You want to be a master of a few instead of half-decent trading 10 or 20 coins.